 Kellogg's Rice Krispies and The Salvation Army – with help from consumers – turned treats into real toys and brought some holiday magic to needy children across Canada

 Mississauga, Ont. – Kellogg Canada’s Rice Krispies and The Salvation Army teamed up again last year to make sure that all children experienced holiday magic.

 The Rice Krispies Treats for Toys celebrated its fifth anniversary in 2017.
 The program takes homemade Rice

 Krispies treats and turns them into real toys for kids in need.

-The program runs until Dec.
+The program ran until Dec.
 22, 2017.

-3. Give: For every photo received on the website or shared on social media by December 22, 2017, Kellogg’s Rice Krispies will donate $20 to The Salvation Army to buy a toy for a child.
+3. Give: For every photo received on the website or shared on social media by December 22, 2017, Kellogg’s Rice Krispies donated $20 to The Salvation Army to buy a toy for a child.